brubakerjeff/project5cpp/README.md

 A mutex or lock is used in the project.
 1. There is a   std::atomic<bool> isPaused{false};

+The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.

+The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction.s

+1. snake.h/renderer.h,game.h and controller.h do not use new, malloc, delete or raw points.
+Objects are created and destroyed by their respective constructors/destructors or done at compile time.
+So it is following RAII.

+plementation details from their interfaces.

+All class member functions document their effects, either through function names, comments, or formal documentation.

+Member functions do not change the program state in undocumented ways.
+1. Doxygen has been added to the project.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)